lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

    * - **I2C3**
      - Available on the P2 cape header for user-defined peripherals and custom applications.
    * - **MCU_I2C0**
-     - Not connected to anything internally, thus can be used if someone wants to modify the PocketBeagle2 design to add something like a QWIIC connector.
+     - Not connected to anything internally, thus can be used if someone wants to modify PocketBeagle 2 design to add something like a QWIIC connector.

-These connections ensure efficient communication and control across the PocketBeagle2, enabling robust and flexible system design.
+These connections ensure efficient communication and control across PocketBeagle 2, enabling robust and flexible system design.

 .. figure:: images/hardware-design/i2c-tree.png
    :width: 900px